mariohernandez/mariohernandezio/src/blog/ai-nosmart.md

 1. all 4 sides reserve space.
 1. all 4 sides reserve space.
 1. width / height honored again.
-1. top/bottom are PAINTED but reserve NO space — they don't push the lines above/below apart. (i.e. any element with `display: inline-block;`).
+1. it does not break content flow (i.e. any element with `display: inline-block;`)
+1. because the element is inline, a whitespace of typically ~4px is rendered in your HTML.
+That's why a row of inline-block boxes set to width: 25% won't fit four-across.

 Did you know all those specifics about the `display` CSS property?
 What if I didn't understand them and wondered why my layout is broken?
 What if I want to turn an inline-level element into a block-level element and vice versa?
 What would that do to my layout or spacing around elements?